Alabama

 |

-Yes; absentee ballot envelopes must be signed by two witnesses who are at least 18 years old or a notary public.
+Yes; absentee ballot envelopes must be signed by a notary public or by two witnesses who are at least 18 years old.

 |

-The absentee ballot contains a certificate that that the voter must sign.
-The certificate must be witnessed by two persons at least 18 years old or by a notary public.
+The absentee ballot contains a certificate that the voter must sign.
+The certificate must be witnessed by two people at least 18 years old or by a notary public.
 The two witnesses must indicate their addresses.
+Ballots that do not meet the witness requirements or if the voter did not sign the certificate are deemed invalid and are not counted.
+Voters must also include a copy of an acceptable photo ID or fill out an ID exemption form and include that in their ballot envelope.

 |